henk-badenhorst/vue-hotjar/README.md

 #### isProduction:

 If you would like to disable or enable tracking pass in either true or false.
 It is advised to bind your Node ENV.
-This is an optional parameter and will default to true if not specified
+This is an optional parameter and will default to true if not specified.

 ```js
 isProduction: true